 The document content is stored either in the Kyotocabinet database, either as a file in a file system.
 Meta-information obtained by processing and analyzing a document is a content annotation and is described according to LOD standard vocabulary oa as a subgraph.

 Each annotation (subject) is a tree with at least two nodes formed by the relations oa:hasTarget referring the original content and the oa:hasBody referring the annotation.
 The text content of the document, if it has been acquired, is the document annotation as well as a structure of type Dublin Core (dc) describing meta-information found.
-The contents (bytes, text) stored in Kyotocabinet is identified by its 128-bit murmur3 hash that allows us to create a reference key (hash) to the contents and backward.
+The contents (bytes, text) stored in Kyotocabinet is identified by its 128-bit Murmur3 hash function that allows us to create a reference key (hash) to the contents and backward.
 The hash is a content identifier in LOD.
 Used hashing system allows us to simply and effectively implement computational mapping at a sufficiently low probability of clash of hash values.

 Let us list the basic properties of used vocabularies in description of the content.